 Boy, can I step into a fire, or what?
-I probably use Facebook too much and lose sight of my own dictum that social media does not contain nuance and tends to absolve false premises, but I do enjoy laughs and posts that can stimulate debate.
+I probably use Facebook too much and lose sight of my own dictum that social media does not contain nuance and tends to absolve false premises.
+But I enjoy the laughs it provides and posts that stimulate debate.

 Sometimes I will repost a meme that I thought was funny or triggered something I’d been thinking about.
 I reposted a meme with Cary Grant in an elegant 3-piece suit, an overcoat and carrying a fedora.
 Next to Grant was a picture of a young man in high waisted shorts, loafers, and an ill fitted tie-dyed t shirt.
 It wasn’t fair to that man because his context for dressing that day clearly was not the same as Cary’s, but the headline was: Something has gone terribly wrong since 1947.

 To a lot of people the young man appeared to be gay and I was accused of being a bigot, homophobic, anti-LGBTQ and embracing toxic masculinity.
 And worse.
 I sincerely did not think a comparison of masculine imagery was the intention of the meme and I wrote back: “Are you saying he looks gay?
 Does gay have a look, and wouldn’t THAT be a bigoted stereotype?”
 A legitimate question that was met with even more hostility.
 So much for logic in a firefight.

 I don’t like to offend people and I could have easily taken it down.
 But I didn’t.
 In fact, I doubled down because I had a point to make and I wasn’t going to let a hijacking determine my intentions.

 For quite some time I have made an observation that American culture is getting more and more casual.
 And while I understand that natural progression toward individuality as we become more enlightened, I also believe that some aspects of that evolution have made our societal transactions too casual.